seahyinghang8/asst5/README.md

+# Page Rank in Spark

-# VM Setup
+## First things first: VM Setup

 You can follow the same instructions as in programming assignment 3's VM setup (https://github.com/stanford-cs149/asst3/blob/master/cloud_readme.md) to create another instance with the same configuration (or continue using the one you already created).

 You will need to install Python and Java before installing Spark.
 Here are the commands for doing so:

 ```
 sudo apt-get install python
 sudo apt-get install python-pip && sudo pip install numpy
 sudo apt install openjdk-8-jre-headless
 ```

-# Spark Tutorial
+## Before starting the page rank assignment: Spark Tutorial
 Here you will learn how to write, compile, debug and execute a simple Spark program.
 First part of the assignment serves as a tutorial and the second part asks you to write your own Spark program.
 We have included a tutorial for using Python.

 Section 1 explains how to download and install a stand-alone Spark instance.
 All operations done in this Spark instance will be performed against the files in your local file system.